The Definitive Guide – Stone Coated Metal Roofing vs. Asphalt Shingles

 Asphalt shingles: 15-30 year expectancy

 As you look over quotes on a new asphalt shingle roof, you will notice that pricing will vary depending on the warranty and lifespan that you choose.

 Most shingle warranties and expectancies will fall in the 15-30 year range.
 This means that if you live in the same home for most of your life, you can expect to replace your roof 2-3 times.

 Metal roofs: 40-70 year expectancy

 This can be a game-changer when compared to asphalt shingles and the price difference.
-For example, if a house is owned by your family for 100 years, you would probably need to replace the roof 4 times with standard asphalt shingles, but only 2 times with stone coated metal shingles!
+For example, if a house has been owned by your family for 100 years, you would probably need to replace the roof 4 times with standard asphalt shingles, but only 2 times with stone-coated metal shingles!

 Your long-term goals are a factor

 You should think about your long-term goals for your house as you look at different roof types.

 If your goal is to save money and avoid debt, then the asphalt roof is probably your best option; but be ready to replace it sooner.

 On the other hand, if having a long-term roof that you will rarely need to replace is your priority, then stone-coated metal shingles are worth considering.